• Skip to content

 Contraceptive Justice Coalition

-Our coalition works to increase access to all forms of contraception for all people and communities.
+EverThrive Illinois leads the Contraceptive Justice Coalition to increase access to all forms of contraception for all people and communities.
 It is comprised of professionals in the fields of health care and education, public health, social services, consumer advocates, government officials, community members, and others that are actively engaged in contraceptive care.

-Coalition Priorities:
+Coalition Principles:

 • Honor the individual needs, values, and choices of each person while promoting the full range of contraceptive methods